 While a Masters student at the Juilliard School, she founded Opportunity Music Project.
 Raised in Canada, Jessica was featured in The Globe and Mail, and was awarded the Canadian Millennium Scholarship for her ongoing commitment to the community.
 Jessica has also traveled to Sao Paulo, Brazil to teach master classes and give interactive community performances, and is a regular invited speaker at the Juilliard School and Bard College.
 Jessica is on the mentoring roster at The Juilliard School’s mentoring program and has co-taught Entrepreneurship in the Arts to undergraduate music students at the Juilliard School.

-Laura Kay, Program and Communications Manager
+Laura Kay, Director of Programs and Communications

 Laura Kay’s musical journey began with violin study at nine years old.
 She holds a Bachelor of Musical Arts in Vocal Performance from Penn State University and a Master of Music in Vocal Performance from the Cleveland Institute of Music.
 She has served in leadership roles at community music schools across the tri-state area, including Turtle Bay Music School, 92Y School of Music, and Hoff-Barthelson Music School.
 She is currently pursuing her Advanced Certificate in Vocal Pedagogy degree at NYU Steinhardt and teaches on the voice faculty at Diller-Quaile School of Music in Manhattan.

 When Laura is not in the teaching studio or at her desk at OMP, you can find her on stage with opera companies around the city and in recital with her trio, the CIRCE Trio.
 An advocate for the importance of music education for all, Laura is excited to serve OMP’s mission to bring quality music education to all in her role as Director of Programs and Communications.

 Alex Krawczyk- Program Manager